 The gear also plays a big part in staying warm.
-Not only did I wear snow bibs, big boots, an arctic coat and mittens, but I also had a great helmet that was designed to not let cold air get in at all.
+Not only did I wear snow bibs, big boots, an Arctic coat, and mittens, but I also had a great helmet that was designed to not let cold air get in at all.
 I felt like the abominable snowman, but I never got cold – not once.
 Check out my winter packing list for extreme temperatures.

 There is No Power Steering